jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

 between the talks and speakers we are so excited about, and talking to old and new friends.
 That is why we put so much emphasis on break time.

 We used food trucks for breakfast, which means people are hanging out in line waiting for their food, chatting.
 We used a food truck for coffee, which has the same effect.
 Instead of catering lunch, we gave each attendee a gift card and two hours and sent them to local restaurants.
-We wanted attendees go out for lunch with a group of people and chat over food of their choice.
+We wanted attendees to go out for lunch with a group of people and chat over food of their choice.

 ![Food trucks](/images/react-rally-2016/food-truck.jpg "food truck")